-The governance structure for the CTC organization is designed to appropriately identify, escalate and mitigate cybersecurity risks.
-Cybersecurity risk management and its governance and oversight are integrated into the Firm's operational risk management framework, including through the escalation of key risk and control issues to management and the development of risk mitigation plans for heightened risk and control issues.
-The Firm's Independent Risk Management function ("IRM") independently assesses and challenges the activities and risk management practices of the CTC organization related to the identification, assessment, measurement and mitigation of cybersecurity risk.
+The governance structure for the CTC organization is designed to appropriately Our cybersecurity controls, governance and practices are based on recognized identify, escalate and mitigate cybersecurity risks.
+Cybersecurity risk industry practices12.
+We also have adopted the Financial Sector Profile from the management and its governance and oversight are integrated into the Firm's Cyber Risk Institute, which provides the framework by which these various operational risk management framework, including through the escalation of recognized practices are aligned with and integrated into our technology and key risk and control issues to management and the development of risk cybersecurity standards.
+These standards meet the requirements of more than 100 global regulations worldwide and are periodically updated. mitigation plans for heightened risk and control issues.
+The Firm's Independent Risk Management function ("IRM") independently assesses and challenges the Cyber-attacks are a threat not just to our Firm but also to our clients, customers activities and risk management practices of the CTC organization related to the and the global financial system.
+We have increased our efforts to educate clients identification, assessment, measurement and mitigation of cybersecurity risk. and customers about the importance of disciplined cyber hygiene and protecting The governance and oversight for cybersecurity risk management includes themselves against fraud.

-The governance and oversight for cybersecurity risk management includes governance forums that inform management of key areas of concern regarding the prevention, detection, mitigation and remediation of cybersecurity risks.
+governance forums that inform management of key areas of concern regarding the prevention, detection, mitigation and remediation of cybersecurity risks.
 The Cybersecurity and Technology Controls Operating Committee ("CTOC") is the principal management committee that oversees the Firm's assessment and management of cybersecurity risk, including oversight of the implementation and maintenance of appropriate controls in support of the Firm's Information Security Program.
 The membership of the CTOC includes senior representatives from the CTC organization and relevant corporate functions, including IRM and Internal Audit.
 The CTOC escalates key operational risk and control issues, as appropriate, to the Global Technology Operating Committee ("GTOC") or its business control committee or to the appropriate line of business and Corporate Control Committees.
 The GTOC is responsible for the governance of the firmwide Global Technology organization, including oversight of firmwide technology strategies, the delivery of technology and technology operations, the effective use of information technology resources, and monitoring and resolving key operational risk and control matters arising in the Global Technology organization.